ndmobilecomplab/replay-attack/readme.md

 # Replay Attack Research Project

-Mobile Computing Lab

-Computer Science and Engineering, University of Notre Dame, IN 46556, USA
+This repository provides the dataset and codes of the audio replay attack research project in Mobile Computing Lab, Computer Science and Engineering, University of Notre Dame.

 **ReMASC Dataset**:
 ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems